boscho87/facebook-connector/README.md

 * Finish the Documentation
 * Add more features [Ideas]-[priority 1=high 5=low]
-    - Get Events from Facebook  - 2 (CronJobbed Task)
+    - Get Events from Facebook  - 2 (CronJobbed Task) [In Progress]
     - Add possibility to choose user to post - 5
-    - Show Likes(and like infos) to an entry on the Website - 2
+    - Show Likes(and like infos) to an entry on the Website - 4
     - etc. (contact me if you have an idea)

 Brought to you by [Simon Müller itsCoding](https://www.itscoding.ch)